This post may contain affiliate sales links. Please see my full disclosure policy for details

 - The vanilla bean paste can be swapped out for vanilla extract.

-- The buttermilk can be swapped out for regular milk.
+- The buttermilk can be swapped out for regular milk or make a homemade substitute

 - Category: Dessert